 - Fuse the strips on low heat if using iron-on interfacing.

-3. Place the front and back piece together
+3. Place the front and back pieces together

 Right sides facing, wrong sides up.
 You can pin or hand-baste the pieces to prevent the pieces from slipping during sewing.
 This can be especially helpful if you are new to sewing knits.